ZacharyAnstey/Python-MySQLCrashCourse/README.md

 # Python-MySQLCrashCourse

-<p> COde from an online crash course on using python and MYSQL
+<p> Code from an online crash course on using python and MYSQL